ublue-os/bazzite/README.md

 - Full support for [Winesync/Fastsync/NTsync](https://github.com/Frogging-Family/wine-tkg-git/issues/936).
 - [Distrobox](https://github.com/89luca89/distrobox) preinstalled.
 - Simplified Davinci Resolve installation with [davincibox](https://github.com/zelikos/davincibox) (`ujust install-resolve`)
-- [Ptyxis Terminal](https://gitlab.gnome.org/chergert/ptyxis) used as the default in all images.
-This terminal is specifically designed for the container workflow you'll use in Bazzite.
-KDE Konsole and GNOME Console can be installed as flatpaks if required.
 - Automated `duperemove` service for reducing the disk space used by wine prefix contents.
 - Support for HDMI CEC via [libCEC](https://libcec.pulse-eight.com/).
 - Uses [Google's BBR TCP congestion control](https://github.com/google/bbr) by default.